Cretan Pies

 Cretan pies are loved for their versatility.
 They can be enjoyed on many occasions and pair well with a variety of accompaniments.

 When serving Cretan pies, consider traditional pairings to enhance the meal.
 Many people enjoy these pies with a light salad.
-A simple tomato and cucumber salad offers the right amount of freshness that pairs perfectly with a freshly-baked pie.
+A simple tomato and cucumber salad offers the right amount of freshness that pairs perfectly with a freshly baked pie.

 Recommended Accompaniments: